wkrzemien/Wasser/README.md

 =============

-Wasser module is created for providing https requests for Python 2.6, where you don't have pyOpenSSL, cryptography and SSL wrapper for socket.
+Wasser module is created for providing https requests for Python 2.6, where you don't have pyOpenSSL, cryptography.
-For using this module, you need to install OpenSSL
+Instead this module uses ssl wrapped sockets

 Classes